henriwoodcock/henriwoodcock.github.io/_posts/2020-04-05-Autoencoders-best-practices.md

 title: Applying Modern Best Practices to Autoencoders
 mathjax: true
 project: true
 description: This project applies best modern practices found in other areas of image research to autoencoders.
 Comparing 5 models which proved effective in other areas of image research.
-Techniques used are: transfer learning, feature loss, pixel shuffle, progressive resizing and nearest-neighbour upsampling.
 ---

 <div class="message">